-- 1. Make sure that the router has power (its Power LED is lit). - Connect an Ethernet cable to an Ethernet port on your computer. - 3.
+- 1. Make sure power is supplied the router (its Power LED is lit). - 2.
+Connect an Ethernet cable to an Ethernet port on your computer. - 3.
 Connect the other end of the Ethernet cable to one of the numbered Ethernet ports.